-Deutsche Bank has received inquiries from certain regulatory and law enforcement authorities, including requests for information and documents, pertaining to investigations of precious metals trading and related conduct.
-Deutsche Bank is cooperating with these investigations, and engaging with relevant authorities, as appropriate.
-Relatedly, Deutsche Bank has been conducting its own internal review of Deutsche Bank's historic participation in the precious metals benchmarks and other aspects of its precious metals trading and precious metals business.
+The Bank has received inquiries from certain regulatory and law enforcement authorities, including requests for information and documents, pertaining to investigations of precious metals trading and related conduct.
+The Bank is cooperating with these investigations, and engaging with relevant authorities, as appropriate.
+Relatedly, the Bank has been conducting its own internal review of the Bank's historic participation in the precious metals benchmarks and other aspects of its precious metals trading and precious metals business.

-Deutsche Bank is a defendant in two consolidated class action law suits pending in the U.S. District Court for the Southern District of New York.
-The suits allege violations of U.S. antitrust law, the U.S. Commodity Exchange Act and related state law arising out of the alleged manipulation of gold and silver prices through participation in the Gold and Silver Fixes, but do not specify the damages sought.
-Deutsche Bank has reached agreements to settle both actions, the financial terms of which are not material to Deutsche Bank.
-The agreements remain subject to final court approval.
+The Bank is a defendant in two consolidated class action lawsuits pending in the U.S. District Court for the Southern District of New York.
+The suits allege violations of U.S. antitrust law, the U.S. Commodity Exchange Act and related state law arising out of the alleged manipulation of gold and silver prices through participation in the Gold and Silver Fixes (Gold Action and Silver Action), but do not specify the damages sought. the Bank has reached agreements to settle both actions.
+On November 23, 2016, the court issued an order preliminarily approving settlement in the Silver action, on December 9, 2016, the court issued an order preliminarily approving settlement in the Gold Action.
+The settlements remain subject to final court approval.

-In addition, Deutsche Bank is a defendant in Canadian class action proceedings in the province of Ontario concerning gold and in the provinces of Ontario and Quebec concerning silver.
+In addition, the Bank is a defendant in Canadian class action proceedings in the provinces of Ontario and Quebec concerning gold and silver.
 Each of the proceedings seeks damages for alleged violations of the Canadian Competition Act and other causes of action.